erezasmara/College-Projects/Project_Next_Store/README.md

 ```

 ### Description:
-Android application , Users will be able to type the product they want to locate.
+Android application, Users will be able to type products they want to locate.
-The system will refer and send a request to the database with the data typed by the user and extract the relevant information of that search.  product information will be display to the user and after the user confirms that it is the correct product, the nearest product will display on the map.
+The system will refer and send a request to the firebase and extract the relevant information.  product information will be shown to the user and after the user confirms the correct product, the shows nearest products on the google map.

 ### Installation & tools
 - Fire base (No sql real time database)